 The first year, the RECs were offered incentives to get physicians on board, but there was no built-in incentive for RECs to maintain physicians through the second year, and many of the RECs already were running out of funding to sustain their work, said Mitchell.

-Tell the AAFP Your Meaningful Use Stories
+Tell the AAFP Your Stories About Meaningful Use

 The AAFP wants to hear from family physicians who are among the 21 percent of FPs who failed to qualify for a meaningful use bonus in 2012 even though they successfully attested in 2011.